Meng0625/immcantation/docs/index.rst

 challenges for biologically meaningful analysis - requiring the development of specialized computational methods.

-The Immcantation tool suites provide a start-to-finish analytical ecosystem for high-throughput AIRR-seq datasets.
+The Immcantation framework provide a start-to-finish analytical ecosystem for high-throughput AIRR-seq datasets.
 Beginning from raw reads, Python and R packages are provided for pre-processing, population structure determination, and repertoire analysis.